 - ensuring that the Board’s work is evaluated by the Board members annually

-During 2017, a total of 13 minuted Board meetings were held: eight ordinary meetings, one statutory meeting, and four extra Board meetings.
+During 2018, a total of 15 minuted Board meetings were held: six ordinary meetings, one statutory meeting, and eight extra Board meetings.
 Board meetings have a recurrent structure with established key items.
 Information and documentation for decision ahead of Board meetings are usually sent out approximately one week before each meeting.
-An external secretary to the Board has taken the minutes of the Board up to and including the Board meeting on 16 August 2017, after which Ratos’s general counsel has taken over the role of secretary for the Board of Directors.
+Ratos’s General Counsel has taken the minutes at the Board meetings.

 Extra Board meetings normally examine acquisition and divestment issues as well as financing, and are held when such matters requiring a Board decision arise.
-2017 was a year of great activity in terms of the divestment of companies, modifications to Ratos’s strategy, the redemption of preference shares and addressing issues pertaining to the change in CEO.
+2018 was a year characterised by the divestment of companies, the preparation of new financial targets, capital contributions and other financing issues.
 Senior executives at Ratos attended Board meetings to present specific issues.

 Evaluation of the Board

 The Board annually evaluates the work of the Board in a structured process where members are given an opportunity to express their opinions on working methods and efficiency, Board material, the performance of the members and the scope of the assignment in order to develop the Board’s working methods.
 For the 2018 financial year, the evaluation was performed internally with the members answering an anonymous questionnaire and the results of the evaluation have been presented by the Chairman with subsequent discussion on the Board.
 Furthermore, the Chairman of the Nomination Committee held individual interviews with each Board member.
 The results of the evaluation have been reported to the Nomination Committee.
 The evaluation indicates that the Board work is deemed to function well.